Curriculum - Major in Communication Studies

 - COM 5190 Senior Seminar in Communication Studies (3 credits)

 - COM 5330 Rhetoric of Visual Culture (3 credits)

 - COM 5360 Gender and Communication (3 credits)

-Important reminders: Every course required to complete an undergraduate major in the College of Fine, Performing and Communication Arts must be completed with a grade of "C" (2.0) or better.
-This includes all transfer credit that may be applicable to the major programs.
-All students pursing this major must complete the university's general education and competency requirements as well as the college's group requirements, which include completion of a foreign language through the third semester.
+Important reminders: You must complete all courses in WSU's College of Fine, Performing and Communication Arts with a C (2.0) or better.
+This also includes all transfer credits that may be applicable to the major programs.
+You must also complete the university's general education and competency requirements, as well as the college's group requirements, which include completion of a foreign language through the equivalent of three semesters of a foreign language or two semesters of foreign language and one foreign culture class.
 All students are expected to follow the published curriculum for their major and to consult regularly with their advisor in the department.

 Special activities: Course work is only one part of your undergraduate education.
 Employers pay close attention to the types of activities in which applicants participated in as students.
 There are many valuable campus activities.
 You are encouraged to participate in such activities as student government, the student newspaper (South End), and Society of Professional Journalists (SPJ).
 In addition, the Department of Communication sponsors the Wayne State University chapter of the Public Relations Student Society of America (PRSSA), as well as the nationally acclaimed debate and speech teams.
 Some outstanding majors will be nominated for membership in the National Honorary Society, Lambda Pi Eta.